slimbootloader/documentation/source/developer-guides/source-tree.rst

  |-- Platform/
  `-- Silicon/

-Here's a brief descripton of each of these folders:
+Here's a brief description of each of these folders:

 BuildLoader.py
   Top-level build script.
 Performs tool chain setup, pre-build, configuration, compilation and post-build steps.